alexandrenardi/aws-devops-end-to-end-workshop/README.md

    - Role name: demobookstore-CloudFormation-role
    - Advanced -> Parameter overrides = {"AppId":"demobookstore-BooksService", "ProjectName":"demobookstore"}
    - Create the pipeline and check if it runs and all steps are green after a while.
 Click the details link in the Deploy stage.
 You should see a change set with four changes (Books microservice objects)
- 5. Modify the Deploy stage to add an action to execute the change set:
+5. Modify the Deploy stage to add an action group to execute the change set:
+   - Edit Deploy action and set:
+      - Action name = GenerateChangeSet
+      - Output artifacts = GenerateChangeSetArtifacts (or another name you prefer)
+   - Add an action group as:
      - Action name = ExecuteChangeSet
      - Action provider = AWS CloudFormation
-   - Input artifacts = <the same you choose in GenerateChangeSet -> Output>
+     - Input artifacts = <the same you choose in GenerateChangeSet -> Output artifacts>
      - Action mode = Execute a change set
      - Stack name = DemoBooksServiceStack (or another name you’ve chosen)
      - Change set name = pipeline-changeset
      - Leave all other fields as they are hit “Done”
-5. Test your microservice in Cloud9
+6. Test your microservice in Cloud9
    - Make a change in ListBooks function, including something in the log, as console.log(“I’m in ListBooks”)
    - Save, commit and push
    - Check if the pipeline run (all steps green)